Navigation

 Makoto Nakamura

 Nakamura’s work show considerable usage of this device, and furthermore with a wide variety of creatures, including birds, birds/flowers cats/birds, chickens, fish, horses, Pegasus, and wild boars.
-Interestingly, as a rule, if such a feature is possible, Nakamura utilises this.
+Interestingly, as a rule, if such a feature is possible, Nakamura uses this.

 Bird 1